guokai8/bioAnno/README.md

 -- _fromENSEMBL_ build annotation package by extracting annotation information
     fromENSEMBL database.
 It includes function to build annotaion package for plant with parameter plant = TRUE

 -- _fromAnnhub_ build annotation package with the AnnotationHub package
 ## Note
 The _bioAnno_ provide wrap function which help me to easily build annotation package.
-The _fromAnnoHub_ function is ready to use.

 ## Contact information